Stay warm, well and safe this winter

 - Have a week's worth of food supplies, including bread in the freezer, long-life milk and non-cook foods.
 If you live far from other people, have more supplies on hand.

 - Stay active - keep moving, even if you're sitting down.
 Just wiggling your fingers and toes will help you keep warm.
+Try not to sit still for more than an hour or so indoors - get up and stretch your legs.

 - Eat well - make sure you have hot meals and drinks regularly throughout the day to keep your body warm.